w3f/polkadot-wiki/docs/general/polkadot-direction.md

 However, to achieve full efficiency blocks must be produced when needed, and the system must target full block capacity lowering the probability of incentivizing validators to build blocks half full or, worse, empty.

-## Contracts on Cores

-If we treat Polkadot as a global supercomputer, cores can be used to run applications that can be deployed using parachains and core smart contracts, avoiding the need for custom chain infrastructure.

 ## Agile Coretime Allocation